allmeidaapedro/Lending-Club-Credit-Scoring/README.md

 - Data cleaning, manipulation, visualization and exploration.

 # 5. Project Structure
+- Artifacts: Contains the machine learning models artifacts, such as the pkl files.
+- Input: Contains the raw input data and data dictionary.
+- Notebooks: Contains all jupyter notebooks developed.
+It is the research environment
+- Reports: Contains images for storytelling.
+- Src: Contains python scripts including eda and modeling utils, exception and logger.
+- Requirements.txt and setup.py are tools to build my project as a package.

 # 6. Main Business Credit Risk Insights
 - Lending Club's current investment portfolio presents the following characteristics: